 Do not turn the engine off when the vehicle is moving.
 This will cause a loss of power assist in the brake and steering systems and disable the airbags.

-If the vehicle must be turned off in an emergency:
+If the vehicle must be shut off in an emergency:

-- Brake using a firm and steady pressure.
+- 1. Brake using a firm and steady pressure.
 Do not pump the brakes repeatedly.
-This may deplete power assist, requiring increased brake pedal force. - 2.
-Shift the vehicle to N (Neutral).
+This may deplete power assist, requiring increased brake pedal force. - Shift the vehicle to N (Neutral).
 This can be done while the vehicle is moving.
 After shifting to N (Neutral), firmly apply the brakes and steer the vehicle to a safe location. - 3.
-Come to a complete stop.
-Shift to P (Park) and turn the ignition off. - 4.
-Set the electric parking brake.
-See Electric Parking Brake ⇔ 210.
+Come to a complete stop, shift to P (Park), and turn the ignition off.
+The shift lever must be in P (Park) to turn the ignition off. - 4.
+Set the parking brake.
+See Electric Parking Brake ⇔ 211.

 Turning off the vehicle while moving may cause loss of power assist in the brake and steering systems and disable the airbags.
 While driving, only shut the vehicle off in an emergency.

-If the vehicle cannot be pulled over and must be turned off while driving, press and hold ENGINE START/STOP for longer than two seconds, or press twice in five seconds.
+If the vehicle cannot be pulled over, and must be shut off while driving, press and hold ENGINE START/STOP for longer than two seconds, or press twice in five seconds.

-ACC/ACCESSORY (Amber Indicator Light)

-This mode allows you to use some electrical accessories when the engine is off.
+ACC/ACCESSORY (Amber Indicator Light) : This mode allows some electrical accessories to be used when the engine is off.